hafideledath/uberHackathon/README.md

 # Common error noticed

-map dosent always load at first run
+The fictional map for Uber Land does not always load at the first run

-- reload page once or twice and the map will appear.
+- reload the page once or twice and the map will appear/load.